city96/ComfyUI_ExtraModels/README.md

 This is the VAE that comes baked into the [Stable Video Diffusion](https://stability.ai/news/stable-video-diffusion-open-ai-video-model) model.

 It doesn't seem particularly good as a normal VAE (color issues, pretty bad with finer details).
-Parts of it also seem to be missing weights and/or are never called, so I'm not even sure it does anything special with batch sizes greater than 1 (i.e. the deflickering part).

 Still for completeness sake the code to run it is mostly implemented.
 To obtain the weights just extract them from the sdv model: